Dispute NYC parking tickets for free in just a few minutes

 Americans are famous for lawyering up and fighting the man whenever possible.
 However, do you need a lawyer to fight your parking ticket in New York City?
 Let’s explore the options.

-Hiring a lawyer is not necessary to beat your parking ticket, and is a daunting task that can be needlessly expensive and interfere with your other obligations.
+Hiring a lawyer is not necessary to beat your parking ticket, and is a daunting task that can be needlessly expensive.

 It’s not necessary, but if you want to use a lawyer, here is what you need to do: